Murakumo-JP/MyAnimeList-CSS/Redesign CSS/README.md

-# Eorzea Collection CSS theme for MyAnimeList
+# 5cmDashboard Redesign CSS theme for MyAnimeList

 List design by 5cm